How do I use the Windows built-in feature Remote Desktop Connection over LAN? I need a full tutorial.”

 An easier way to access remote desktop over LAN & over internet

-Step 3.
-You should now see that you have successfully logged into AnyViewer.
-Your device will be assigned to the account to which you have logged in and is listed on My devices.
+Step 2.
+Your device will be automatically assigned to the account to which you have logged in and is listed on My devices.

-- Additionally, you can change your account's plan to a Professional or Enterprise one.
-What a business or professional plan can provide for you is:
+- ✍ Upgrade your account's plan to a Professional or Enterprise and you can:

-- More devices will be allowed to assign to the same account for unattended remote access.
+- Asisgn more devices: More devices will be allowed to assign to the same account for one-click unattended remote access and power management.

-- More connection channels for more devices to be able to start remote connection at the same time.
+- More channels offered:Among assigned devices, more devices that can stat remote connections at the same time./dd>

 The bottom line